Democratizing Financial Literacy

 • Users feel conflicting information is abundant, and there is no one true source to rely on

-• Current personal finance apps specialize in one area (i.e., mortgage, investment); there isn’t a full picture of users fi’s financial health
+• Current personal finance apps specialize in one area (i.e., mortgage, investment); there isn’t a full picture of users full financial health picture

 • Income to debt is a huge limitation